Rasmus Ankersen

-Rasmus Ankersen (born 22 September 1983) is an author, public speaker, and president of Göztepe.
+Rasmus Ankersen (born 22 September 1983) is a Danish author and football club executive.

-He is the co-founder and CEO of Sport Republic, the major shareholder of Premier League club Southampton and club Göztepe.
-Ankersen was Director of Football at Brentford between 2015 and 2020.
+He is the co-founder and CEO of Sport Republic, the major shareholder of EFL Championship club Southampton and club Göztepe.
+Ankersen was director of football at Brentford between 2015 and 2020.
 He also has a part-time role as chairman of Danish Superliga club Midtjylland.

 Early football career

 Ankersen had a short career as a professional football player with Midtjylland in Denmark, before suffering a serious knee injury in his first senior game.
 He then studied for UEFA's A Licence, and became the assistant-coach for the under-17 team at a club.

 Brentford owner Matthew Benham became the majority shareholder of Midtjylland in 2014 and installed Ankersen as chairman of the club.
 Ankersen stepped down from the role at the same time he left Brentford.

 Brentford

 I am convinced that this is the start of a journey to something special at Brentford Football Club.
 It is an honour for me to be asked to play a role in Brentford's bright future.